-81. Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications are determined in accordance with the development plan unless material considerations indicate otherwise.
-The Forest Heath Development Plan is comprised of the adopted Core Strategy, the Joint Development Management Policies and the saved policies of the Local Plan and (as amended by the judgement handed down by the High Court).
+76. Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications are determined in accordance with the development plan unless material considerations indicate otherwise.
+The Forest Heath Development Plan is comprised of the saved policies of the Local Plan and the adopted Core Strategy (as amended by the judgement handed down by the High Court).
 National planning policies set out in the Framework are a key material consideration.